Workshop instructors

 Pauline Adler

-After studying at the Weihenstephan College of Floral Art and several further training courses at independent art academies, she has been working as a freelance artist and lecturer since 2007.
+After studying at the technical college for floral art in Weihenstephan and several further training courses at independent art academies, she has been working as a freelance artist and lecturer since 2007.
 She is fascinated by working in and with nature.
 As an environmental educator, she also works in the field of "LandArt" as a mediator of art and nature.
-She has been working with fresh willow for more than 30 years, enthusiastically developing new themes and utilising traditional weaving techniques.
+She has been working with fresh willow for more than 30 years, enthusiastically developing new themes and drawing on traditional weaving techniques.

 Peter Albert